 Evidence of identity

-If you are applying for any documents which contain your personal information (for example, your name) then you must provide evidence of your identity with the application form.5
+If you are applying for any documents which contain your personal information (for example, your name) then you must provide evidence of your identity with the application form.4 Examples of evidence of identity include:

-If an agent is acting for you, then the agent must also provide:
+If an agent is acting for you and any of the documents being applied for will contain your personal information, then the agent must also provide:

 You cannot upload your certified ID if you complete the online application form.
 You may be able to provide it electronically (for example, by fax or email) if the agency agrees to receive it that way.
-Otherwise, you must post the copy of your certified ID to the agency.
+Otherwise, you will need to post the certified copy of ID to the agency.

-For more information see the Evidence of authority and identity guideline.
+For more information your agent can refer to How to help someone make an access application and the Evidence of authority and identity guideline.

 Contact from the agency